$100,000 per person

 a) Your medical condition warrants immediate Transportation from the hospital where You are first taken when injured or sick to the nearest Hospital where appropriate medical treatment can be obtained;

-b) after being treated at a local Hospital, Your medical condition warrants Transportation to the United States where You reside, to obtain further medical treatment or to recover; or
+b) after being treated at a local Hospital, Your medical conditionwarrants Transportation to where You reside, to obtain further medical treatment or to recover; or

 c) both a) and b), above.